-No assurance can be given that Funding 1 will accumulate sufficient funds during the cash accumulation periods relating to any issuer bullet term advance (other than the issuer series 1 term AAA advance) to enable it to repay the relevant issuer bullet term advance to us so that the series 2 class A issuer notes, the series 3 class A issuer notes or the series 4 class A1 issuer notes will be redeemed in their entirety on their respective scheduled redemption dates.
-See "Risk factors - The yield to maturity of the issuer notes may be adversely affected by prepayments or redemptions on the loans" and "Risk factors - Our ability to redeem the series 2 class A issuer notes and/or the series 3 class A issuer notes and/or the series 4 class A1 issuer notes on their scheduled redemption dates is affected by the rate of prepayment on the loans".
+No assurance can be given that Funding 1 will accumulate sufficient funds during the cash accumulation period relating to any issuer bullet term advance or, as applicable, any scheduled amortisation instalment to enable it to repay the relevant term advance to us so that the series 1 class A issuer notes or the series 2 class A issuer notes will be redeemed in their entirety or, in the case of the series 3 class A issuer notes and the series 4 class A issuer notes, in the amounts specified in the schedule above, on their respective scheduled redemption dates.
+See "Risk factors - The yield to maturity of the issuer notes may be adversely affected by prepayments or redemptions on the loans" and "Risk factors - Our ability to redeem the series 1 class A issuer notes and/or the series 2 class A issuer notes and/or the series 3 class A issuer notes on their scheduled redemption dates is affected by the rate of prepayment on the loans".